 Benefits of Learning a Second Language

-3. Gives them skills to better compete in the global marketplace.
+This unique method of education gives young students invaluable skills to better compete in the global marketplace.
 Proficiency in a second language opens up employment possibilities.
-Many high-level, high-paying jobs demand competence in more than one language.
-In the United States, multilingual individuals are becoming increasingly important to the healthcare, law enforcement, and national security industries.
+Many high-power careers demand competence in more than one language.
+In the United States, multilingual individuals are a highly sought-after asset in healthcare, law enforcement, and national security industries.

-5. Foreign language skills contribute to higher test scores.
+Foreign language skills have also been linked to higher test scores.
 Partial bilingualism in a second language may or may not lead to cognitive benefits, while mastery of two or more languages will exhibit positive cognitive results.